BF-FrontEnd-class-2025/group-3-HYF/planning/backlog.md

 > these are necessary for basic usability

-- [ ] As a user, I want to see the name and logo of the site (header) so I can immediately understand where I am.
+- [ ] As a user, I want to see key announcements at the top of the page so that I stay informed about important updates or events.

-- [ ] As a user, I want to quickly find the sections of the site I need (navigation bar) so I don’t waste time searching for information.
+- [ ] As a user, I want a clear navigation bar to easily find sections like "Program," "About,", "How to Apply", etc.

-- [ ] As a user, I want to immediately understand the goal and mission of the project (mission banner) so I can decide if it is right for me.
+- [ ] As a user, I want a brief introduction to Hack Your Future’s mission to quickly understand its goals and impact.

-- [ ] As a user, I want to know the details of the program (program description) so I can understand what I can learn.
-- [ ] As a user, I want to see real results of the program (success statistic) so I can be sure of its effectiveness.
+- [ ] As a user, I want to see success statistics to evaluate the program's impact and effectiveness.

-- [ ] As a user, I want to clearly understand the steps for applying (how to apply) so I can successfully register.
+- [ ]  As a user, I want to read about the program to decide if it fits my needs.

-- [ ] As a user, I want to learn more about the project team (about us section) so I can be sure of their professionalism.
+- [ ] As a user, I want to read about the organization’s history and mission to understand its purpose and values.

-- [ ] As a user, I want to be able to contact the project to ask questions (contacts) or clarify details.
+- [ ] As a user, I want to learn about partner companies to explore internship or job opportunities after completing the program.

-- [ ] As a user, I want to find additional links and information (footer) so I can learn more or go to the project’s social networks.
+- [ ] As a user, I want to access contact details and links to social media for further engagement or inquiries.

 ## Should-Haves